-In the past thirty-two months, courts in the Eastern District of Wisconsin have closed buildings to the public, implemented teleworking and made liberal use of the CARES Act authority to hold hearings via videoconference and telephone conference.
+In the past thirty-five months, courts in the Eastern District of Wisconsin have closed buildings to the public, implemented teleworking and made liberal use of the CARES Act authority to hold hearings via videoconference and telephone conference.
 They have cautiously reopened buildings under restrictions regarding masks and social distancing.
 They have cautiously resumed jury trials, with restrictions.
 Prisons and jails, too, have implemented protocols, many requiring detainees and incarcerated persons to quarantine for up to two weeks after returning from an in-person court proceeding.

-Lawyers and parties who have been exposed and infected but who are not severely ill have sought to protect others but keep cases and practices moving by appearing by videoconference.
-Although the courts have implemented protocols to enable them to minimize the risks attendant to conducting the business of the justice system, the ongoing public health threat continues to materially affect the functioning of the courts and requires that the courts continue to rely on the ability to conduct hearings remotely via videoconference or telephone conference to protect the health and safety of all court users.
+While many organizations, including the courts, have eased restrictions significantly, the pandemic continues to materially affect the functioning of the courts and requires that the courts continue to rely on the ability to conduct hearings remotely via videoconference or telephone conference to protect the health and safety of all court users.
+Judges, lawyer, parties and other participants in the court process who have been exposed and infected but who are not severely ill still seek to protect others but keep cases and practices moving by appearing by videoconference.
+Incarcerated persons who would be subject to quarantine after appearing in person for a hearing seek to appear by videoconference to avoid being placed in segregation.
+Staffing shortages persist at jails and prisons.

-Under §15002(b)(3)(A), the undersigned has reviewed the March 29, 2020, June 24, 2020, September 22, 2020, December 18, 2020, March 15, 2021, June 11, 2021, September 7, 2021, December 3, 2021, March 2, 2022, May 27, 2022 and August 23, 2022 authorizations, and has determined for the above reasons that re-authorization for another ninety (90) days is warranted and necessary.
+Under §15002(b)(3)(A), the undersigned has reviewed the March 29,

+2020, June 24, 2020, September 22, 2020, December 18, 2020, March 15, 2021, June 11, 2021, September 7, 2021, December 3, 2021, March 2, 2022, May 27, 2022, August 23, 2022 and November 17, 2022 authorizations, and has determined for the above reasons that re-authorization for another ninety (90) days is warranted and necessary.
 Accordingly, the undersigned extends the authorization of courts in the Eastern District of Wisconsin to utilize video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, for the following events listed in Section 15002(b)(1) of the CARES Act: